con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > sgrib pa thams cad nges par grol/ /
 > mkha' ltar mnyam pa nyid la gnas/ /

-Soothing the pain of threefold suffering,
+The soother of the pain of threefold pain,
-Bringing the trio[^85-1] to an end, endless,
+The ender of the trio[^85-1], ending free,
 Arriving at the threefold liberation,
 Completely free of every obscuration,
-Having achieved sky-like equality, (85)
+Having achieved equality sky-like, (85)

 [^85-1]: For Vimalamitra, 'the trio' here refers to the three poisons.
 Vilāśavajra interprets this name as meaning 'the end of the three', and the three refer to the Truth of Suffering, the Truth of Origin, and the Truth of Cessation; thus, Mañjuśrī is identified as the end of these three, the Truth of the Path.